 New Maryland Nonfunctioning Light Law

 On October 1, 2012, a new Maryland traffic law went into effect that mandates that all drivers “Stop, Yield and then Proceed with Caution” when they encounter a non-functioning traffic signal.
-Under this new law, motorists approaching a non-functioning traffic light are required to stop completely at a clearly marked stop line or before they enter a crosswalk or intersection.
-After stopping, drivers must yield to any vehicles who are already in the intersection or, as always, pedestrians in the crosswalk.
-Only after it is safe is the driver permitted to continue through the intersection.
-Violaters of this new law risk a $90 fine and two points on their license.
+Under this recent law, motorists approaching a non-functioning traffic light must stop completely at a marked stop line or before they enter a crosswalk or intersection.
+After stopping, drivers must yield to any vehicles already in the intersection or, as always, pedestrians in the crosswalk.
+Only after it is safe is the driver permitted to drive through the intersection.
+Violaters of this recent law are subject to a $90 fine and two points on their license.
 These penalties increase to $130 and three points if the infraction leads to a car crash.

-This new law trumps the Maryland Boulevard Rule because the privileges of the favored driver are revoked when the traffic light is not functioning.
+This recent law trumps the Maryland Boulevard Rule because it revokes the privileges of the favored driver when the traffic light is not functioning.